MicrosoftDocs/windows-dev-docs/windows-apps-src/porting/desktop-to-uwp-root.md

 You can gradually migrate your older code to UWP while still retaining the ability to run and publish your app on Windows Desktop.
 Once you’re fully migrated to UWP (and your app no longer contains any WPF/Win32 components), you can reach all Windows devices including phones, Xbox One and HoloLens.

+## Test

+To test your app in a realistic setting as you prepare for distribution, it's best to sign your app and then install it.
+See [Test your app](https://docs.microsoft.com/en-us/windows/uwp/porting/desktop-to-uwp-debug#test-your-app).

+>[!IMPORTANT]
+> If you plan to publish your app to the Windows Store, make sure that your app operates correctly on devices that run Windows 10 S. This is a store requirement.
+See [Test your Windows app for Windows 10  S](desktop-to-uwp-test-windows-s.md).

 ## Validate

 To give your app the best chance of being published on the Windows Store or becoming [Windows Certified](http://go.microsoft.com/fwlink/p/?LinkID=309666), validate and test it locally before you submit it for certification.